 One of the fastest-growing employee classifications in the healthcare industry is that of the Physician Assistant, or PA.
 PAs are responsible for many of the duties of traditional caregivers like doctors and nurse practitioners, including direct patient care, diagnosis, and treatment.
 Becoming a PA is a multi-step process, including both education and certification.
-Here’s a look at what it takes to become a PA like Karl Anthony Simon, a Physician Assistant practicing in the greater Houston area of Texas.
+Here’s a look at what it takes to become a PA like Karl Anthony Simon who practices in the greater Houston area of Texas.

 What is a PA?